-The Baseline Market Characterization study included an extensive literature review, drawing from various secondary data sources including the U.S. Census' American Community Survey, the Energy Information Administration's (EIA) 2020 Residential Energy Consumption Survey (RECS), and the most recent 2019 California RASS.
+The Baseline Market Characterization study included an extensive literature review, drawing from various secondary data sources including the U.S. Census' American Community Survey, the U.S. Energy Information Administration (EIA)'s 2020 Residential Energy Consumption Survey (RECS), and the 2019 California Residential Appliance Saturation Study (RASS).
 These sources provided insights into appliance saturation levels, behaviors, and other insights relevant to single-family and multifamily California households.

-The team also reviewed publicly available technical and market research documents, California regulatory filings, dockets, the CA Electronic Technical Resource Manual (eTRM), and conducted searches using tools including Google Scholar, Semantic Scholar, Science.Gov, and general internet research on RHP products.
+The team also reviewed publicly available technical and market research documents, California regulatory filings, dockets, the California Electronic Technical Resource Manual (eTRM), and conducted searches using tools including Google Scholar, Semantic Scholar, Science.Gov, and general internet research on induction cooking products.
 Lastly, the team analyzed pricing and product availability by reviewing manufacturer websites and online retailers.

-The evaluator will leverage some of the same sources to inform the MTI Market Progress Evaluation.
+The evaluator will use some of the same sources to inform the MTI Market Progress Evaluation.
 The evaluator will also, during the literature and secondary data review and throughout the course of their work, attempt to identify additional relevant data sources or literature, including new evaluations or market studies.
 The rest of this section discusses the data collection activities in more detail.